-- a.
+- 2. Potential Impacts - a.
 Identify the estimated Project completion year and coordinate with the New York State Department of Transportation (NYSDOT) Planning Division at Poughkeepsie to determine the appropriate future "Design Year" - b.
-Identify other significant developments that would generate traffic in the Project vicinity, including developments in other adjacent municipalities,

-- which will generate a substantial volume of traffic on NYS Route 207 through the study area, and determine how much traffic these developments will add to the study intersections during the peak hours (projects to be included will be confirmed by the Town) - c.
+Identify other significant developments that would generate traffic in the Project vicinity, including developments in other adjacent municipalities, which will generate a substantial volume of traffic on NYS Route 300 through the study area, and determine how much traffic these developments will add to the study intersections during the peak hours (projects to be included will be confirmed by the Town) - c.
 Based on historical traffic growth and the volumes of traffic to be added by the identified vicinity developments, establish an annual background traffic growth rate to grow the existing traffic volumes to the "Design Year", which will be reflective of the anticipated increase in general traffic activity in the area by that time - d.
-Grow the existing traffic volumes at the intersections identified in Section E.1.g. above using the annual background traffic growth rate and add the vicinity development traffic volumes to get the future "No-Build" traffic volumes - e.
+Grow the existing traffic volumes at the intersections identified in Section F.1.f. above using the annual background traffic growth rate and add the vicinity development traffic volumes to get the future "No-Build" traffic volumes - e.
 Develop the anticipated trip generation and trip distribution patterns from the Project using accepted sources, such as the Institute of Transportation Engineers' publication, Trip Generation, Latest Edition, or surveys of similar local facilities - f.
-Add the Project generated traffic to the "No-build" traffic volumes to determine the "Build" levels of service and queuing at the intersections identified in Section E.1.g. above, provide a summary of this data in tables in the DEIS - g.
+Add the Project generated traffic to the "No-build" traffic volumes to determine the "Build" levels of service and queuing at the intersections identified in Section F.1.f. above, provide a summary of this data in tables in the DEIS - g.
 Analyze the adequacy of the existing road infrastructure to accommodate the increased traffic - h.
 Provide a discussion of the Project's potential impact, if any, to pedestrian, bicycle and public transportation - i.
-Discuss emergency and school bus access to Site - j.
-Discuss air quality at the Site and potential impacts of construction and future development traffic at peak periods.
-The Environmental Procedures Manual procedures should be followed and include addressing, but not limited to, Carbon Monoxide (CO) and particulates

-- a.
-Provide a discussion of road improvements (as needed) or, for larger improvements providing area-wide benefits, contributions to improvements, possibly including:

-- i.
-Additional lanes

-- ii.
-Sight distance improvements

-- iii.
-Road geometry improvements

-- iv.
-Pedestrian, Bicycle and transit improvements

-- v.
-Necessary traffic control

-- vi.
-Responsibility for improvements

-- vii.
-Schedule for improvements
+Discuss emergency and school bus access to Site - 3.
+Mitigation Measures - a.
+Provide a discussion of road improvements (as needed) or, for larger improvements providing area-wide benefits, contributions to improvements, possibly including: - i.
+Additional lanes - ii.
+Sight distance improvements - iii.
+Road geometry improvements - iv.
+Pedestrian, Bicycle and transit improvements - v.
+Necessary traffic control - vi.
+Responsibility for improvements - vii.
+Schedule for improvements - b.

-- b.
 Mitigation will be proposed for other identified adverse environmental impacts as necessary